openstack-archive/murano/doc/source/admin/prepare_lab.rst

        sudo killall kvm

 #.
 Start FIVE instances with command below (as root) and measure time
-   interval between ALL VM’s launch and the moment when LAST Server Manager window appears.
-To view VM’s desktops, connect with VNC viewer to your host to VNC screens :1 thru :5 (ports 5901-5905):
+   interval between ALL VM's launch and the moment when LAST Server Manager window appears.
+To view VM's desktops, connect with VNC viewer to your host to VNC screens :1 thru :5 (ports 5901-5905):

    .. code-block:: console